What is a Section 24(c) special local need registration?

 - The region or counties in New Mexico where the SLN will apply.

-- Estimates of the acreage to be treated, the number of growers who would use the SLN, and the anticipated time frame when it will be used.
+- Estimates of the acreage needing treatment, the number of growers using the SLN, and the anticipated time frame.

 - A copy of the draft SLN label.